 Expand your expeditions in the Land of Chult as we explore the legends, lore, and history of the world’s greatest RPG jungle.

 Tomb of Annihilation is one of the best adventures written for the 5th Edition D&D. It often lands in most people’s Top 5, and is my personal favorite.
+For more on why this is my favorite & the rest of my adventure rankings click the link: D&D Top 15 Adventures.
 Taking inspiration from three beloved classic modules, Isle of Dread, Dwellers of the Forbidden City, and the infamous Tomb of Horrors, this adventure is incredibly ambitious.
 It brilliantly combines the three staples of RPG play; exploration, combat action, and roleplay, in an exciting setting that we’d never seen before: The deadly Jungle of Chult.

 Chult is a sub-tropical continent; a hostile land of wild savannahs, primordial jungles, and infested swamps.
 The heat is oppressive, the rain ceaseless, and the danger constant; anything in the jungle can kill you.
 Disease, Dehydration, Exhaustion, Poison, Starvation and even Insanity are all lethal realities.
 And let’s not forget about the inhabitants; everything that walks, crawls, slithers, swims, and flies in the jungle seems hellbent on killing your players.
 Oh yeah, and there are dinosaurs.